Alfred Adler: Legacy

 Adler's death was a temporary blow to the influence of his ideas, although a number of them were subsequently taken up by neo-Freudians.
-Through the work of Rudolf Dreikurs in the United States. and many other adherents worldwide, Adlerian ideas and approaches remain strong and viable more than 80 years after his death.
+Through the work of Rudolf Dreikurs in the US and many other adherents worldwide, Adlerian ideas and approaches remain strong and viable more than 80 years after his death.

-Around the world there are various organizations promoting Adler's orientation towards mental and social well-being.
+Around the world, there are various organizations promoting Adler's orientation toward mental and social well-being.
 These include the International Committee of Adlerian Summer Schools and Institutes (ICASSI), the North American Society of Adlerian Psychology (NASAP) and the International Association for Individual Psychology.
-Teaching institutes and programs exist in Austria, Canada, England, Germany, Greece, Israel, Italy, Japan, Latvia, Switzerland, the United States, Jamaica, Peru, and Wales.
+Teaching institutes and programs exist in Austria, Canada, England, Germany, Greece, Israel, Italy, Japan, Latvia, Switzerland, the US, Jamaica, Peru, and Wales.

 Artistic and cultural references

 The two main characters in the novel Plant Teacher engage in a session of Adlerian lifestyle interpretation, including early memory interpretation.

 In the episode Something About Dr. Mary of the television series Frasier, Frasier recalls having to "pass under a dangerously unbalanced portrait of Alfred Adler" during his studies at Harvard.

-He appears as a character in the Young Indiana Jones Chronicles.
+He appears as a character in the Young Indiana Jones Chronicles television series.